Our website uses cookies for statistical purposes.

 If you are a student, technician, or have family ties to this country, you may be eligible for permanent residence in Mexico.
 You can rely on the legal services offered by our immigration lawyers in Mexico if you are interested in acquiring a residence permit in this country.
 The residente temporal permit allows you to stay in Mexico for up to 4 years if you only plan to do so temporarily.
 Foreign nationals with the goal to live in Mexico continuously (and indefinitely) are granted permanent residence visas.
 If you want to immigrate to Mexico to get temporary or permanent residence, get in touch with our lawyers.

-Potential applicants for Mexico residency visas
+Applicant categories for Mexico residency visas

 This section outlines the typical circumstances of those seeking residence permits in Mexico.
 In addition, you can learn more about the main ways to get legal residency on Experience.
 Our immigration lawyers in Mexico can offer more information on this aspect.